Paula Wolfert: Biography

 A biography, Unforgettable, The Bold Flavors of Paula Wolfert's Renegade Life by Emily Kaiser Thelin, was published in early April 2017.
-This publication received considerable comment in The New York Times, The Washington Post, the San Francisco Chronicle, and other publications.
+This publication received considerable comment in The New York Times, The Washington Post, The San Francisco Chronicle, and other publications.

 Critical commentary

 In a review of Wolfert's Mediterranean Grains and Greens, Nicholas Lemann wrote in Slate: "The dream of every artist is to be a genius who is also wildly popular, but the way it usually works out is that there is an inexact fit between giftedness and broad appeal.
 Every one of the arts has a spectrum of esteem with the rich and unrespected at one end, the difficult and audience-less at the other, and most people somewhere in between.
 This is no less true in cookbook writing than it is in literature or painting or music.
 In the foodie world, the William Gaddis, the Ad Reinhardt, the John Cage, the inaccessible deity, is Paula Wolfert.
 A cynic might take Wolfert, and Wolfert fans like me, for reverse snobs, down-homing to mask the fundamental one-upmanship.
 But this would be vile calumny.
 Wolfert is merely a perfectionist and a visionary, and such people should be our heroes."

 Of her book The Cooking of Southwest France, Alice Waters wrote: "A true culinary zealot, Paula Wolfert champions forgotten dishes, uncovers regional cooking in surprising places, and reminds us of our resources and roots.
 In writing about the earthy food of France's Southwest, she teaches us how to cook foods that are traditional, slow and sustainable."
 Of the same book, French Laundry chef Thomas Keller wrote: "Americans have only recently come to know what the people of Southwest France have known for generations--that the key to great cooking is in its simplicity and depth of flavor.
 In this book, Paula has taught us to fully enjoy each bite, to share our joy through the food we cook and serve."

-Jeffrey Steingarten, food critic for Vogue, wrote: "Paula is part anthropologist, part amateur scholar.
-She works in a way that's both sensual and scholarly.
-She isn't content until she knows not only how your olives were made, but also where you got them, what you did with them, what else you did with them, and whether your friends are doing the same thing.
-And then she'll call your friends, too."

-Russ Parsons, food editor of The Los Angeles Times wrote: "Wolfert is the queen of Mediterranean cookery."

-Molly O'Neill wrote in The New York Times: "When Paula Wolfert discovers a place and its palate, America usually follows."
-Jean Anderson wrote in Food & Wine: "Wolfert is blessed with a passion for food, an unerring eye and palate and an enviable ability to transport her reader to the ends of the earth."